exploratory-io/book/online_seminar.md

 Agenda:

 - Introduction to Kruskal Wallis Test
-- How to Run it in Exploratory
+- How to Run the Test in Exploratory
 - How to Interpret the Result